ITheP/Arksplorer/Arksplorer/README.md

 v1.4 - The Fearsome Roar
 - Major update to server setup information (to help people set up their servers)
 - Inclusion of example batch files used on Wiredcat server
-- Right click on filter buttons to append rather than replace filter value oin Colors and other relevant filter buttons
+- Right click on filter buttons to append rather than replace filter value on Colors and other relevant filter buttons
 - Filter also has a Drop Down List that remembers history of last searches you ran.
 Removes duplicates.
 Always puts latest search at top.
 - Improved some UI elements
 - Included a lot more tool tips